KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws2-create/1create.md

    {%- language name="Windows", type="bash" -%}
 start .
    {%- endcodetabs %}
+   {% hint style='info' %}
+Chromebook users - you will use the built in file viewer.
+   {% endhint %}

 1. Navigate into the directory by typing `cd MyFirstRepo` <i class="fa fa-share fa-rotate-180"></i>.
 Notice your terminal now contains the name of the branch 'master'.
    {% hint style='tip' %}